Skip to content

 13.3 plan_score

 Bayesian scores for plan effectiveness.
-Recalculated as new execution outcomes are recorded.
+Recalculated as new execution outcomes are recorded by the Learning Engine (see 08 Agents Catalogue & Platform Services section 3).

 14. Platform services